muratukel/TravelDataset-DataAnalysis/README.md

 - `from payment`: This part specifies the table from which the data will be retrieved.
 In this case, data is pulled from a table named `payment.`

 - `where card_type = 'credit-card' and payment_status != 'Return'`: This section specifies which payments to select.
-It selects only payments belonging to `credit-card` type and with a payment status not equal to 'return.'
+It selects only payments belonging to `credit-card` type and with a payment status not equal to `return.`

 - `group by 1`: This section specifies the criteria by which the results of the query will be grouped.
 In this case, it is grouped by the `card_type` column.